MSLNZ/msl-loadlib/docs/install.rst

 Dependencies
 ------------
 * Python 2.7, 3.4+

+Optional dependencies:

-* `Python for .NET`_, optional
+  * `Python for .NET`_
-* Py4J_, optional
+  * Py4J_
-* comtypes_, optional
+  * comtypes_

 Compatibility
 -------------
 * The :mod:`~msl.loadlib.start_server32` module has been built in to a `frozen <https://www.pyinstaller.org/>`_ Python application for Windows and Linux and works with the Python versions listed above.
-The 32-bit server is running on Python 3.x and therefore all modules that run on the server must use Python 3 syntax.
+The 32-bit server is running on Python 3.6 and therefore all modules that run on the server must use Python 3 syntax.
 * You can create a new 32-bit server by running the :mod:`~msl.loadlib.freeze_server32` module in the operating system of your choice and using a 32-bit Python interpreter of your choice.